 MINI GRANTS: UP TO $2,000

 Deadlines: first working day of each month except July, for programs starting on or after the 15th of the following month.
 Reviewed monthly by council committee.
 Letters of Intent/ Inquiry are due one month before the submission date.
-Applicants are notified of committee’s decision approximately three weeks after deadline.
+Applicants are notified of committee’s decision approximately one month after deadline.

 PLANNING GRANTS: UP TO $2,000

 Provide funds for travel and meeting expenses of humanities professionals and others involved in planning content and format of larger humanities projects.
 Deadlines: first working day of each month except July, for programs starting on or after the first of the following month.
 Reviewed monthly by council committee.
-Applicants are notified of committee’s decision approximately three weeks after deadline.
+Applicants are notified of committee’s decision approximately one month after deadline.

 OPPORTUNITY GRANTS: UP TO $750